pktmasseta/pktmasseta.github.io/_cpw/index.md

     date: Apr 9th
     events:
       - name: "PKT Poker Tournament"
         description: "Feeling lucky?
 Join us at PKT for our annual Poker Tournament!
-All are welcome, beginners or advanced."
+All are welcome, beginners or advanced.
+We'll be giving out hundreds of dollars of prizes (monitors, speakers, and more).
+Call 617-PKT-8030 for a ride."
         start: 7:15 PM ET
         end: 9:45 PM ET
       - name: "Late Night Desserts"